 - Permutation: In mathematics, permutation refers to the arrangement of the members of a set into a linear order or sequence.

 - Recurrence relation: Recurrence relation, in mathematics, refers to an equation that defines a sequence or vast array of values recursively.
 Recursion means defining something in terms of itself.

 Various Applications for the Factorial Function

-Factorials also occur in algebra via the binomial theorem and in calculus, where they occur in the denominators of the Taylor’s formula.
-Furthermore, a factorial can be found in the theories of probability and numbers and they can be used to enable the manipulation of expressions.
+Factorials also occur in algebra via the binomial theorem and in calculus, where they occur in the denominators of Taylor’s formula.
+Furthermore, a factorial can be found in the theories of probability and numbers, and they can be used to enable the manipulation of expressions.

 Other Sequences Similar to the Factorial

 In mathematics, there are a number of sequences that are comparable to the factorial.
 They include:

 - Double Factorials, which are used to simplify trigonometric integrals.

 - Multi-factorials, which can be denoted with multiple exclamation points.

 - Primorials, which entail getting the product of the prime numbers, which are less than or equal to n.